Russians top Biles, Americans in gymnastics qualifying

 “We thought it was a good order, and I still feel good about it,” Forster said, who later added, “it will all work out.”

-It always has since Biles joined an already dominant program in 2013.
+It always has since the 2011 world championships.
 Everything will be reset for the finals, when the format changes to three-up/three-count.
 The pressure will be greater.
 And the Americans have found a way to thrive under it.

 Inside a largely empty Ariake Gymnastics Center, they finally faltered.
-At least by their towering standards.
+At least by the program’s remarkable standards.

 Not even Biles was immune.

-While the 24-year-old star topped the all-around with a total of 57.731 and advanced to the finals in all four events, it didn’t come easy.
-She backpedaled all the way off the mat following a tumbling pass on her floor exercise, then basically did the same on vault.
-She responded with a solid set on uneven bars, but a spectacular beam routine ended with her temporarily reeling following her dismount, something Forster said he’s never seen her do.
+While the 24-year-old topped the all-around with a total of 57.731 and advanced to the event finals on multiple events, it didn’t come easy.
+She stepped all the way off the mat following a tumbling pass on her floor exercise, then basically did the same on vault.
+She responded with a solid set on uneven bars, but a spectacular beam routine ended with her taking three major steps backward following her dismount, something Forster said he’s never seen her do.

 Biles, who came to Japan as the face of the U.S. Olympic movement and possibly the Games themselves, saluted the judges then walked off the podium with a smile that looked like a combination of relief, sarcasm and frustration.